albertodonato/launchpad-karma/README.rst

 2. edit ``launchpad-karma.ini``, setting the ``user`` key to your launchpad username.
-You can also customize the target directory and the number of months of data to collect.
+The target directory for graphs and and the (maximum) number of months to plot can also be changed.

 3. edit your crontab::